 The Renault engine is designed to be efficient and so is their gearbox timing, that is why Renault named the automatic used in all of their cars the EDC which standard for Efficient Dual Clutch a six-speed transmission that uses dry friction between the clutch and plates to transfer drive.
 Gear selection is controlled by the ECU.

 Another subsidiary of the VW group Skoda also uses the same wet clutch found in most VW vehicles, the Rapid uses a 7-speed automatic.
-While small models like the City Go are reserved to using a 5-speed automatic known as an ASK or Automated Shift Gearbox, a traditional torque controlled transmission with a single clutch.
+While small models like the Citygo are reserved for using a 5-speed automatic known as an ASK or Automated Shift Gearbox, a traditional torque-controlled transmission with a single clutch.
 With manual gear selection if required.

 Not to overcomplicate their names, SsangYong decided to name their automatics, Auto. and uses exactly the same number of gears as their manual petrol and diesel counterparts.
 Almost as if SsangYong took the manual gearbox added an automatic gear changer and installed it in their range.

 A brand somewhat forgotten in the new car market, Subaru has produced a strong gearbox and engine pair for decades and the latest Lineartronic is a six-speed automatic with the manual selector for drivers preference when using the advanced 4WD system tackling any road conditions.
 The Lineartronic gearbox is a CVT selector that although increases engine noise reduces the loss of efficiency when selecting gears.